-The Council on Linkages Between Academia and Public Health Practice (Council on Linkages) is a collaborative of 23 national organizations focused on improving public health education and training, practice, and research.
+The Council on Linkages Between Academia and Public Health Practice (Council on Linkages) is a collaborative of 22 national organizations focused on improving public health education and training, practice, and research.
 Established in 1992 to implement the recommendations of the Public Health Faculty/Agency Forum, the Council on Linkages works to further academic/practice collaboration to ensure a well-trained, competent workforce and the development and use of a strong evidence base for public health practice.
-The Council on Linkages is funded by the Centers for Disease Control and Prevention.
 Staff support is provided by the Public Health Foundation.

 To improve the performance of individuals and organizations within public health by fostering, coordinating, and monitoring collaboration among the academic, public health practice, and healthcare communities; promoting public health education and training for health professionals throughout their careers; and developing and advancing innovative strategies to build and strengthen public health infrastructure.